CORENdot/Unity-Vertex-Color-Processor-for-Crocotile3D-.obj-files/README.md

 to filename_Scene, otherwise as the Unity Project grows it becomes impossible to search for individual Meshes if they are all called "Scene".

-Tested on 2018.4.36f1 LTS, newer versions might need code changes due to deprecated values.
+Tested on 2018.4.36f1 LTS, newer versions might need code changes due to deprecations.

 # How it works